-Treat hypocalcemia and other disturbances of bone and mineral metabolism before starting BONIVA (ibandronate sodium) therapy.
-Adequate intake of calcium and vitamin D is important in all patients to prevent hypocalcemia (see DOSAGE AND ADMINISTRATION).
-Hypocalcemia following dosing has been reported postmarketing.
+Hypocalcemia has been reported in patients taking BONIVA.
+Treat hypocalcemia and other disturbances of bone and mineral metabolism before starting BONIVA therapy.
+Instruct patients to take supplemental calcium and vitamin D if their dietary intake is inadequate (see DOSAGE AND ADMINISTRATION).

 Severe and occasionally incapacitating bone, joint, and/or muscle pain has been reported in patients taking BONIVA and other bisphosphonates (see ADVERSE REACTIONS).
 The time to onset of symptoms varied from one day to several months after starting the drug.
 Most patients had relief of symptoms after stopping.
 A subset had recurrence of symptoms when rechallenged with the same drug or another bisphosphonate.
 Consider discontinuing use if severe symptoms develop.